yhara/ovto/book/guides/tutorial.md

   end
 ```

-This action can be called by `actions.set_celsius` from the View.
+This action can be called by `actions.set_celsius` from MainComponent.
 Replace the
 first input tag with this:

 ```rb